simoore/timoshenko-fem/README.md

 heat sources `Q(x,y)` on a rectangular structure with varying heat conductivity `k(x,y)`.

-The coded example determines the temperature field over a rectangular domain due to a heat source placed on a single element.
-An area through the middle of the domain is given a lower heat conductivity.
+The coded example determines the temperature field over a rectangular domain due to presence of heat sources in high conductivity areas seperated by insulating areas.
 The solution is shown below.

 ![Solution of Poisson's Equation](poisson.png)